 - The Chief Financial Officer is responsible for preparing and obtaining approval for the Annual Budget.
-The budget must be approved by the Accounting Officer the Audit, Finance, Premises and Health & Safety Committee and the Board of Trustees. - The approved Budget must be submitted to the EFA in accordance with the EFA timeframe each year and the Accounting Officer is responsible for establishing a timetable which allows sufficient time for the approval process and ensures that the submission date is met. - The Annual Budget will reflect the best estimate of the resources available to the academy for the forthcoming year and will detail how those resources are to be utilised.
-There should be a clear link between the development plan objectives and the budgeted utilisation of resources. - The budgetary planning process will incorporate the following elements: - Forecasts of the likely amount of SEN Top-up Funding to estimate the amount of EFA and Local Authority funding receivable - Review of other income sources available to the academy to assess likely level of receipts - Review of past performance against budgets to promote an understanding of the academy cost base
+The budget must be approved by the Accounting Officer, the Finance, People and Premises Committee and the Board of Trustees. - The approved Budget must be submitted to the EFA in accordance with the EFA timeframe each year and the Accounting Officer is responsible for establishing a timetable which allows sufficient time for the approval process and ensures that the submission date is met. - The Annual Budget will reflect the best estimate of the resources available to the academy for the forthcoming year and will detail how those resources are to be utilised.
+There should be a clear link between the development plan objectives and the budgeted utilisation of resources.

-- Identification of potential efficiency savings - Review of the main expenditure headings in light of the development plan objectives and the expected variations in cost e.g. pay increases, inflation and other anticipated changes.
+- The budgetary planning process will incorporate the following elements: - Forecasts of the likely amount of SEN Top-up Funding to estimate the amount of EFA and Local Authority funding receivable - Review of other income sources available to the academy to assess likely level of receipts - Review of past performance against budgets to promote an understanding of the academy cost base - Identification of potential efficiency savings - Review of the main expenditure headings in light of the development plan objectives and the expected variations in cost e.g. pay increases, inflation and other anticipated changes, ensuring the integration of curriculum requirements into financial planning